-- 1. All Phase II ESA Reports must fully address all RECs identified in the Phase I ESA Report (including any RECs that AHFA determines should have been identified in the Phase I ESA but were not); must be completed in accordance with ASTM E1903-11; and must demonstrate that all environmental conditions associated with the project are appropriate for residential use. - 2.
-If after a Phase II is completed, mitigation measures and/or remediation has been or is recommended to be performed, the Phase II ESA Report must include (a) the Remediation Work Plan AND all regulatory approvals for the same; (b) a statement by the EP certifying that the recommended mitigation and/or remediation complies in all aspects with approved regulatory guidelines, standards, and methods; and (c) a summary of estimated costs and information regarding the expected source of funding for conducting the mitigation and/or remediation activities.
-To the extent there are conflicting or inconsistent guidelines or methods between regulatory agencies concerning the matter at issue, the EP shall follow the most stringent standard and certify that this standard has been satisfied.
+- 1. All Phase II ESA Reports must fully address all RECs identified in the Phase I ESA Report (including any RECs that AHFA determines should have been identified in the Phase I ESA but were not); must be completed in accordance with ASTM E1903-11; and must demonstrate that all environmental conditions associated with the project are appropriate for unrestricted residential use (as defined by ADEM under Alabama Administrative Code regulation 335-15-1.02(ccc)). - 2.
+If after a Phase II is completed, mitigation measures and/or remediation has been or is recommended to be performed, the Phase II ESA Report must include (a) details regarding the specific remediation plan; (b) all applicable final regulatory authority approvals required for the implementation of the remediation plan; (c) a detailed line item summary of estimated costs with supporting quotes; (d) information regarding the expected source of funding for conducting the remediation activities; and (e) a projected schedule for approved remediation activities.
+To the extent there are conflicting or inconsistent guidelines or methods between regulatory agencies concerning the environmental matter at issue, the EP shall follow the most stringent standard and certify that this standard has been satisfied.
+Note that AHFA will not accept any proposed future institutional or engineering controls on the proposed site other than a prohibition on the use of groundwater for potable or irrigation purposes in instances where the water is supplied by a utility. - 3.
+If the EP believes or contends that any Chemicals of Concern ("COC") detected are consistent with or in line with "background conditions," the EP shall provide a basis for such an opinion.
+Methods for doing so include, but are not limited to, the U.S.G.S. studies for COCs in the same geographic region and sufficient background samples to be analyzed and evaluated under the ADEM AEIRG Guidance Document (2005).